beloglazov/beloglazov.info/pages/publications.md

 ## Journal Publications

-1. **Anton Beloglazov** and Rajkumar Buyya, ["OpenStack Neat: A Framework for Dynamic and Energy-Efﬁcient Consolidation of Virtual Machines in OpenStack Clouds"](/papers/2014-ccpe-openstack-neat.pdf "OpenStack Neat: A Framework for Dynamic and Energy-Efﬁcient Consolidation of Virtual Machines in OpenStack Clouds"), _Concurrency and Computation: Practice and Experience (CCPE)_, John Wiley & Sons, Ltd, USA, 2014 (accepted on 19/05/2014).
+1. **Anton Beloglazov** and Rajkumar Buyya, ["OpenStack Neat: A Framework for Dynamic and Energy-Efficient Consolidation of Virtual Machines in OpenStack Clouds"](/papers/2014-ccpe-openstack-neat.pdf "OpenStack Neat: A Framework for Dynamic and Energy-Efficient Consolidation of Virtual Machines in OpenStack Clouds"), _Concurrency and Computation: Practice and Experience (CCPE)_, John Wiley & Sons, Ltd, USA, 2014 (accepted on 19/05/2014).
 1. **Anton Beloglazov** and Rajkumar Buyya, ["Managing Overloaded Hosts for